-(a) The proposed Discovery Guide was approved by the Board of Directors of NASD Regulation at its meeting on January 21, 1998, which authorized the filing of the Discovery Guide with the SEC, if filing was required.
-The Nasdaq Stock Market has been provided an opportunity to consult with respect to the proposed Discovery Guide, pursuant to the Plan of Allocation and Delegation of Functions by the NASD to its Subsidiaries.
+(a) The proposed Discovery Guide was approved by the Board of Directors of NASD opportunity to consult with respect to the proposed Discovery Guide, pursuant to the Plan of Allocation and Delegation of Functions by the NASD to its Subsidiaries.
 The NASD Board of Governors had an opportunity to review the proposed Discovery Guide at its meeting on January 22, 1998.
 No other action by the NASD is necessary for the filing of the proposed Discovery Guide.
 Section 1(a) of Article VII of the NASD By-Laws permits the NASD Board of Governors to take this action without recourse to the membership for approval.